My Story

 Everyone brandished me a "weirdo," "loner" and "crybaby" either way.

-Her daily, minute-by-minute yelling, opening the front door or windows to make strange onomatopoeic sounds, and accusing people of things I couldn’t understand.
+Their daily, minute-by-minute yelling, opening the front door or windows to make strange onomatopoeic sounds, and accusing people of things I couldn’t understand.
 The house brimmed over with constant noise.
 Silence was a concept and a privilege I never knew back then.

 I would sit on my pins-and-needles knees, eyes hazed in a trance, my optics hovering, kissing the static fuzz of the 2000s TV screen as I desperately wished for the cartoons to swallow me whole.